 Clicker training is multi-sensory.
 Your bird sees and hears the clicker, tastes the treat, and smells the treat.
 It gets way more sensory satisfaction from positive training than it does from being a biting parrot.

 You need to plan your reaction when the inevitable happens.
 Prevention is the bird training method of choice.

 Learn theO-P-A-L-S method for managing a biting bird.

 O – Observe and study situations that your bird tends to bite most.
 Is your bird fearful, hormonal, nesting, being territorial, trying to tell you it doesn’t want to held or has it just been trained to bite?
 Once you know WHY your bird is biting, you can figure out a plan to stop bird bites.

-L –Learn Bird Body Language from the experts of GOOD BIRD.
+L –Learn Bird Body Language from an expert.
 Apply research based bird training advice to your bird – what language does your bird use to tell you to “back off” S – Sensory rewards to make handling rewarding and fun… QUICKLY reward your bird on every sensory level you can think of!
-(Sight, hearing, touch, taste, smell) sweet talk, smell & taste its favorite treats, give it favorite scritches.
+(Sight, hearing, touch, taste, smell) sweet talk, smell & taste its favorite treats, give it favorite "scritches."
 So, for instance, make or buy a Bird Training & Treat Dispenser like the one pictured.
 When your bird sees this bird training device, it knows that good things are about to happen.